nishbo/unreal_matlab_connection/README.md

 `mjDataReturnTime` and `mjData` both have two fields, `n` - length and `dat` - data.

+## Using plugin
+Add the Plugins folder (located in the project ConnectionProject2 folder) and place it in the root folder of your project.
+Compile the project files and it is ready to be used.
+Information about pluggins located: https://docs.unrealengine.com/en-us/Programming/Plugins An example of creation is here: https://wiki.unrealengine.com/An_Introduction_to_UE4_Plugins

 ## Acknowledgements

 The project uses code from [matlab_c_sockets](https://github.com/nishbo/matlab_c_sockets) repository.